isomerpages/mse/_take-action/2e-sgeco-community.md

 Need help getting your ground-up initiative off the ground?
 Find curated resources and support through <a href="https://www.groundupcentral.sg" target="_blank">GroundUp Central</a> managed by the National Volunteer and Philanthropy Centre (NVPC).

+Check out some tips and tricks for writing a good application <a href="/resources/SG Eco Fund GC3 briefing deck 2022.pdf">here.</a>

+You can view a recording of our workshop webinar here

+Hear first-hand from SG Eco Fund Grant Recipients on their lessons learnt and factors that contributed to a successful application

 <!--View the [slides](/resources/SG-Eco-Fund-workshop-slides.pdf){:target="_blank"} presented at our workshop.

 View the [list of projects](/resources/awarded-projects.pdf){:target="_blank"} that were awarded in the first grant call back in May 2021.